Go Back

 News / Weather Forecasts

-A strong cold front will end Florida’s run of 80-degree heat, bringing a freeze threat to parts of the state and fueling heightened wildfire danger amid dry, windy conditions.
+A strong cold has ended Florida’s run of 80-degree heat, and will bring a freeze threat to parts of the state and fueling heightened wildfire danger amid dry, windy conditions.

 By Chad Merrill, AccuWeather senior meteorologist